khimo/khimo.github.io/index.md

 **BeoLiving Intelligence PRO** transforms into the custom installer dream controller.
 With its Real-Time Configuration platform, it provides the simplest yet most powerful way to integrate, control and automate an entire home.
 Even if you don't own any **Bang & Olufsen** products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted **BeoLiving App**.

+Also, migrating from _BeoLink Gateway_ to _BeoLiving Intelligence_ in _PRO_ mode is possible and only takes a few steps.
+If you are a
+_BeoLink Gateway_ installer check our [quick introduction](bli-guides/bli-for-blgw-installers.md) explaining the main differences between both controllers and instructions on how to migrate from one controller to another.

 ## Start now!